What a stereotypical place, especially the Western half!

 Even their gothic architecture has something static and deadly serious about it.

-Gratuitous German will be used to describe abstract concepts like Weltschmerz, Schadenfreude, Wanderlust, Zeitgeist or Gemütlichkeit.
+Gratuitous German will be used to describe abstract concepts like Weltschmerz, Schadenfreude, Wanderlust, Zeitgeist, or Gemütlichkeit.
 In print it will be typed in gothic lettertype.
-Non-German speakers often add "Das", "Die" and "Der" randomly in front of every single German word.
-Or add unneccesary umlauts or capital letters.
+Non-German speakers often add "Das", "Die", and "Der" randomly in front of every single German word.
+Or add unnecessary umlauts or capital letters.

 Germany is also the birthplace of cars.
 Since their invention the country has become closely associated with highly polished but efficient cars driving over the "Autobahn".
 Several famous international car brands are German: Audi, BMW, Mercedes Benz, Opel, Porsche, Volkswagen,...